juanedflores/Prototyping-Methods-Lab-Website/Arduino/button/button.md

 <img src="./images/text2.png" width=500 style=""></img>
 </div>

-And click "Start Simulation" to see if it works.
+And click "Start Simulation" to see if it works by pushing the button.